andrewjw/site/_drafts/office-based-osmosis.md

 So, what can you do to improve things?

 If you aren't going to acquire knowledge spontaneously, then you need to be more intentional about both obtaining and sharing knowledge.
-The key point here is that you be more deliberate about acquiring knowledge, but it's also important to be deliberate about sharing knowledge so others can benefit too.
+The key point here is that you must be more deliberate about acquiring knowledge, but it's also important to be deliberate about sharing knowledge so others can benefit too.

-In the office, you might have a network of people that you bump into and then go for coffee or a lunch.
+In the office, you might have a network of people that you bump into and then go for coffee or a lunch with.
 These conversations are goldmines of unintentional knowledge transfer.
-When working remote, whether that's full time or even part-time, these networks take more effort to maintain and build, but it's effort that's well worth spending.
+When working remotely, whether that's full time or even part-time, these networks take more effort to maintain and build, but it's effort that's well worth spending.

 Schedule regular catch-ups with people, just half an hour is plenty of time to keep the relationship alive and gain a